 Smart contracts are instructions written using Solidity and work based on the IFTTT logic, i.e., IF-THIS-THEN-THAT.
 On the Ethereum platform, smart contracts are used to create ERC-20 tokens.
 It also facilitates the transactions of tokens and records token balance updates in the users’ accounts.

 What is ERC20 Token Standard?

 Consider the ERC20 token standard as a set of rules that must be followed for a token to be created and transacted on the Ethereum network.
-While DAPP developers can follow other standards on the Ethereum network, they are encouraged to follow the ERC20 standard to enable their tokens to leverage smart contracts and seamlessly interact with another platform in the crypto ecosystem, notably wallets and exchanges.
-To be ERC20 compliant, a token needs to have a set of 6 functions that can be recognized by other smart contracts.
+While DAPP developers can follow other standards on the Ethereum network, they are encouraged to follow the ERC20 standard to enable their tokens to leverage smart contracts and seamlessly interact with different platforms in the crypto ecosystem, notably wallets and exchanges.
+To be ERC20 compliant, a token needs to have a set of 6 functions that other smart contracts can recognize.
 The ERC token standard enables ERC20 tokens to:

 - Get the account balance.